digimakergo/digimaker/README.md

 Digimaker Content Management Framework
 ----------------
 Digimaker is a simple, high performance and flexible Content Management Framework suitable to develop your web site and web application.
-Used scenarios are like websites, internal document management system, or generic software like workflow system, even CRM systems, or cloud based application.
+Typical application cases are like websites, internal document management system, cloud based application, also some generic software like workflow systems, even CRM systems.

 ### Simple